Get a free, no obligation personal loan quote with rates as low as 9.90%

 Alternatives To Fractional Shares

-The availability of fractional shares in Canada is limited, but there are alternative investments that can help grow your portfolio, including:
+The availability of fractional shares in Canada is limited, but there are alternative investments that can help grow your portfolio without requiring significant capital:

 An ETF is basically a basket of different stocks and securities.
-It works a lot like a mutual fund where it lets you access a diversified fund using a single purchase order.
-Moreover, like a stock, an ETF can be bought and sold on the stock exchange.
+It works a lot like a mutual fund, where you have access to a diversified fund using a single purchase order.
+Moreover, like a stock, an ETF can be bought and sold on the stock exchange and has its own ticker symbol.

 Mutual Funds

-Similar to ETFs, mutual funds allow you to buy a range of stocks and/or bonds from many different companies using a single fund.
-They’re also like fractional shares, because you can own small portions of big-name businesses.
+Similar to ETFs, mutual funds allow you to buy a range of stocks and/or bonds from many companies using a single fund.
+They’re also like fractional shares because you can own small portions of big-name businesses.

-On the other hand, mutual funds often have higher fees because they’re actively and professionally managed.
+On the other hand, mutual funds often have higher fees because some are actively managed.
 Plus, they can only be traded once a day after the stock market has closed, whereas you can trade ETFs throughout the day like stocks.

 Fractional Shares FAQs